• My UNC Charlotte

 Primary Research Interest

-Cardiometabolic health in rural populations with a focused interest in metabolic and inflammatory mechanisms that drive cardiovascular and blood pressure outcomes.
-Specifically, Dr. Smith’s research explores metabolomics, lipidomics, and proteomics to better understand the pathways that influence cardiometabolic health.
-Within this framework, Dr. Smith is particularly interested in biobehavioral relationships that support pillars of cardiometabolic health — nutrition, sleep hygiene, physical activity, and psychological wellness — and serve as critical targets for preventing and managing disease.
-This includes investigating strategies aimed at optimizing cardiometabolic pillars, including low-insulinogenic nutritional models, increased physical activity, pre-sleep optimization practices, and mindfulness and contemplative meditative practices.
-Broadly, Dr. Smith’s research emphasizes functional non-pharmacological strategies to prevent and detect illness and manage disease progression, promote person-centered care, and advance health equity and healthcare access in rural populations to improve cardiometabolic health outcomes.
+Dr. Smith’s primary research focus is cardiometabolic health in rural populations with a focused interest in metabolic and inflammatory mechanisms that drive cardiovascular and blood pressure outcomes.
+Specifically, his research explores metabolomics, lipidomics, and proteomics to better understand the pathways that influence cardiometabolic health.
+Within this framework, Dr. Smith is particularly interested in developing biobehavioral models to detect cardiometabolic dysfunction and predict cardiometabolic disease before irreversible and long-term health impacts occur.
+His research emphasizes functional lifestyle strategies that support the pillars of cardiometabolic health, nutrition, sleep hygiene, physical activity, and psychological wellness, which serve as critical targets for preventing and managing disease.
+This includes interventional strategies aimed at optimizing the cardiometabolic pillars, including low-insulinogenic nutritional models, increased physical activity, pre-sleep optimization practices, and mindfulness and contemplative meditative practices.

 Dr. Smith’s primary research interest expands to exploring the long-term impact of childhood abuse trauma on cardiometabolic health and how classical serotonergic psychedelics, such as LSD and psilocybin, may be leveraged to facilitate trauma processing.
 This approach constitutes a novel method for indirectly addressing unhealthy behaviors that stem from the residual effects of childhood abuse trauma and is aimed at improving cardiometabolic health outcomes.